WLAK (AM)

 WLAK (1260 kHz) is an AM radio station established in 1978.
 The station is licensed to serve Amery, Wisconsin, United States.
-The station is owned by Sage Weil and Michael Crute, through licensee Civic Media, Inc.
+The station is owned by Sage Weil, through licensee Civic Media, Inc.

-WLAK has an FM translator on the frequency of 107.3 MHz.
-It simulcasts the programming of WLAK.
+WLAK has an FM translator on the frequency of 107.5 MHz.

 On April 28, 2020, the then-WXCE changed its format to active rock, simulcasting WXNK 940 AM Shell Lake.

 In 2021, WXCE switched from a WXNK simulcast to a simulcast of Soft AC formatted FM sister station WZEZ.

 On November 11, 2021, WXCE went silent.

-In September 2022, WXCE returned on the air as a progressive talk format branded as "Lake Air Radio", operated by Michael Crute's Civic Media under a time brokerage agreement; Civic Media was in the process of acquiring the station and its translator, along with two sister stations.
+In September 2022, WXCE returned on the air as a progressive talk format branded as "Lake Air Radio", operated by Civic Media under a time brokerage agreement; Civic Media was in the process of acquiring the station and its translator, along with two sister stations.
 The purchase was consummated on December 29, 2022 at a price of $700,000.
 Effective January 29, 2023, the new owners changed the station's call sign to WLAK.